Let’s talk about shipping labels.

 Make Your Own Shipping Labels

 Making your own is free, but you’ll have to pay for postage and tracking once you’re ready to send them.
 There are free online services to generate shipping labels, such as:

 Some paid software services help you produce multiple labels at once.
 These often follow a pay-as-you-go method or a monthly payment method.
 Just remember that when you make your own shipping labels, you’ll also have to print them yourself and properly affix them to your packages.

 If sustainability is something that matters to you and your customers, eco-friendly shipping labels are available through providers like Noissue, who offer shipping labels made of recyclable materials.

 Partner With a 3PL

-When you partner with a third-party fulfillment and logistics company such as Bolt Logistics, you won’t have to worry about making your own any longer!
+When you partner with a third-party fulfillment and logistics company such as GoBolt, you won’t have to worry about making your own any longer!
 They’ll generate these for you as part of the end-to-end fulfillment, logistics and shipping process.

 1. Can I handwrite a shipping label instead of generating and printing one?

 Yes, you can handwrite a shipping label as long as it is legible.
 You will still need barcodes which are generated by your carrier of choice.